I don’t love tamales.

 Mira is a bonafide masa mafiosa at large.
 By trade, she’s a private chef, recipe tester, florist and Corn Symposium founder.
 She helped recipe test our little book on Nixtamal.
 Pre corn-tine, Mira lived in Brooklyn, NY, where, if you were as lucky as industry folks like Andrew Tarlow or Fany Gerson, she might prepare you tamales from homemade nixtamal.

-These days, she’s personal cheffing at an undisclosed location far from reach of her trusty molino, so we proceeded with Masienda’s Chef-Grade Masa Harina instead.
+These days, she’s personal cheffing at an undisclosed location far from reach of her trusty molino, so we proceeded with Masa Harina from Masienda instead.

 What I love about Mira’s approach, here, is that it’s a fun compromise between the two masa versions I mentioned earlier.
 Masienda’s masa harina is a very fine grind that you’d use for a table tortilla application, so it will resemble that regionally southern Mexico tamal vibe in some ways…but wait!
 The ratio of masa to filling is a bit more in line with central to northern Mexico—and it’s wrapped in a corn husk.
 A little cake, a little fudge, a lot of savory goodness.